Chronicle of Walter of Guisborough

 In 1822 [his father] John Spencer-Stanhope (age 34) and [his mother] Elizabeth Wilhelmina Coke (age 26) were married.
 She the daughter of [his grandfather] Thomas Coke 1st Earl of Leicester (age 67) and [his grandmother] Jane Dutton.

-On 20th January 1829 John Roddam Spencer-Stanhope was born to John Spencer-Stanhope (age 41) and Elizabeth Wilhelmina Coke (age 33).
+On 20th January 1829 John Roddam Spencer-Stanhope was born to [his father] John Spencer-Stanhope (age 41) and [his mother] Elizabeth Wilhelmina Coke (age 33) at Cannon Hall, South Yorkshire.

 1859.
 John Roddam Spencer-Stanhope (age 29).
 "Thoughts of the Past".

-On 10th January 1859 John Roddam Spencer-Stanhope (age 29) and Elizabeth King were married after which they lived at Hillhouse, Cawthorne until their house Sandroyd House, Cobham was completed.
+On 10th January 1859 John Roddam Spencer-Stanhope (age 29) and Elizabeth King (age 23) were married.
+She the widow of Captain George Frederick Dawson.
+They lived at Hillhouse, Cawthorne until their house Sandroyd House, Cobham was completed.

 Around 1860.
 John Roddam Spencer-Stanhope (age 30).
 "Robins of Modern Times".